 The trade networks of Kitikmeot Inuit reached well beyond their immediate neighbours in the region.
 One of the main arteries for the movement of goods and raw materials was from the south.
-One of the draws for Kitikmeot Inuit was the abundance of driftwood at a place called Akiliniq.
+One of the draws for Inuinnait was the abundance of driftwood at a place called Akiliniq.
 Akiliniq is a hilly area on the shores of Tipjalik (Beverly Lake) whose name means “it has driftwood”.

-KITIKMEOT FUR TRADER
+INUINNAQ FUR TRADER

-Listen to Ilatsiaq's Song
+Listen to Ilatsiak's Song

-Ilatsiak, Kiluhiqtuq Shaman (Jenness/CMH/36935)
+Ilatsiak, Kiluhiktuq Shaman (Jenness/CMH/36935)